 To search for specific video titles in library search:

 Not all Kanopy films have been added to library search, so you’ll need to search the Kanopy Streaming Video database directly.

-Each term you plan to use videos in a course, submit those requests by the deadline as part of the UA BookStores’ textbook adoption process.
+Each term you plan to use videos in a course, submit a request using the library's online form.
 Streaming video often can't be purchased outright and must be licensed annually by the library, so we need to know if it will continue to be used in courses before extending the license.
 To learn more, read about video streaming.

 Through the library's free document delivery service, we can digitize limited portions of in-copyright articles and book chapters without permission of the copyright holder, as long as they’re required readings made available only to students in your class (such as through D2L Brightspace or a password-protected website).
 Fair use guidelines advise limiting the amount to one article per journal issue or one chapter per book (or up to 10%, if articles/chapters are short).
 Using these guidelines, we can scan and send you digitized articles or chapters.
 Larger portions of some works may still be fair use, depending on the context.